-Because threatened species are, by definition, in a much poorer state than most species in an ecosystem and have already been identified as being in need of rapid and secure rebuilding to a status where the threat of extinction is no longer imminent or likely (i.e., to a status considered consistent with IUCN Category of "Special Concern" or higher), the appropriate benchmark for an SAI must allow even less impact than the LRPs (e.g., F{lim} or B{lim}) used in fisheries harvest control rules for rebuilding (see sections 3 and 4).
-Even in fisheries rebuilding plans, a clear distinction in the urgency and the level of action to be taken is made between "overfished" or "depleted" stocks (B{MSY}>B>0.5B{MSY}) and "collapsed stocks (B<0.2B{MSY}).
-For a population that is considered "threatened" the adverse impact of fishing that is not "significant" must therefore be lower than the impact allowed for a collapsed stock.
+Threatened species are, by definition, in a much poorer state than most species in an ecosystem and have already been identified as being in need of rapid and secure rebuilding, whenever possible, to a status where the threat of extinction is no longer imminent or likely (i.e., to a status considered consistent with the IUCN category of "Special Concern" or higher).
+In cases where a species or population is threatened because of factors other than reduced population size (such as limited area of occurrence and/or highly specialized habitat requirements), recovery to large population sizes may not be possible, but any further loss could be unsustainable.
+In any of those circumstances, the appropriate benchmark for an SAI must allow even less impact than the LRPs (e.g., F{lim} or B{lim}) used in fisheries harvest control rules for sustainable fisheries (see sections 3 and 4).
+Even in fisheries with rebuilding plans, a clear distinction in the urgency and the level of action to be taken is made between "overfished" or "depleted" stocks (B{MSY} >B>0.5 B{MSY}) and "collapsed stocks (B<0.2 B{MSY}).
+Consequently, for a population that is considered "threatened" the adverse impact of fishing that is not "significant" must therefore be lower than the impact allowed for a collapsed stock.
+There is no standard for "how much lower" the fishing mortality must be to meet the intent of Target 6, but the issue of "significant impact" is explored below.
+In terms of reporting however, if fishing mortality is a factor in reporting, including the stock-specific benchmark for the F{lim} and B{lim} of the same stock would be valuable context for evaluating how much lower the realized fishing mortality is, even in cases when depletion by a fishery was not the cause of the threatened status.